There are approximately 700,000 total knee replacement surgeries performed every year in the US.

 You will spend a few hours in the recovery area until the anesthesia wears off.
 At that point, you will be moved to a hospital room where you can expect to stay between one and four days, depending on how well you recover.

 Within 24 hours of surgery, a physical therapist will have you begin walking on your new knee.
 The more you move the joint the less scar tissue you will have.
 Your physical therapist will also teach you exercises to do in bed to help mobilize and strengthen your knee.

 You will also wear compression socks and boots during the first several days after surgery to prevent blood clots from forming.
 Physical therapy will continue in the weeks afterward at home, in a physical therapy office, or at a live-in rehabilitation center, depending on your age, overall health, and family support.

 The entire recovery process can last anywhere from six weeks to six months, depending on how well you heal, and whether you develop complications.

 Anesthesia, hospital stays, rehabilitation, physical therapy, and risk of complication mean it is often the last-ditch effort to relieve pain, improve function and help you regain lost mobility.

 Fortunately, there are alternatives to surgery for severe knee pain.
 Physical therapy, chiropractic care, stem cell injections, and regenerative therapy are all safe, effective, minimally invasive (or non-invasive) treatments that offer a dramatic improvement in pain as well as mobility.

 Curious if these alternatives to surgery are right for you?
-Give us a call or schedule your consultation online.
+Give us a call or schedule your comprehensive exam with x-rays online.